ketchuponpizza/READMEgithub/README.md

 ## I'm a Developer, Business Consultant, Musician, Artist and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I'm updating as I go, sometimes I forget to update my github
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content/film/screenplay creators
 - 🥅 2021 Goals: Contribute more to Open Source projects